iusztinpaul/energy-forecasting/README.md

 **At the end of the course, you will know how to build everything from the diagram below.**

 Don't worry if something doesn't make sense to you.
-I will explain everything in detail in my Medium series [placeholder for Medium link].
+I will explain everything in detail in the [Medium series](#lessons).

 <p align="center">
   <img src="images/architecture.png">